geropl/github-mcp-go/memory-bank/progress.md

 2. Only then move to the next test case
 3. Start with "happy path" test cases before error cases

-Current focus: Implement tests for repository operations and search operations.
-Branch operations tests have been completed with proper Before/After hooks for test setup and cleanup.
+Current focus:
+- Complete repository operations tests for create_repository and fork_repository (requires token with write permissions)
+- Plan for end-to-end testing to ensure all components work together seamlessly
+- Search operations tests have been completed with the addition of the "type" parameter to search_issues to fix GitHub API requirements

 ## Next Milestone